 Most of the people have “bullshit detectors” and they can understand that you follow the same script with everyone you meet.

 We must ask questions with an “I really want to know, tell me more” tone of voice.

 Think this as a detective game, in which your goal is to learn as much about the other person as you can.

 Go into the conversation knowing there is something very interesting about the person.
 And you want to discover it.

-When you do this, your expectation will show in your eyes and body language.
+When you do this, your expectations will show in your eyes and body language.